Samogitian language: Grammar

-The Samogitian language is highly inflected like Lithuanian, in which the relationships between parts of speech and their roles in a sentence are expressed by numerous flexions.
+The Samogitian language is highly inflected like standard Lithuanian, in which the relationships between parts of speech and their roles in a sentence are expressed by numerous flexions.

 There are two grammatical genders in Samogitian – feminine and masculine.
-Relics of historical neuter are almost fully extinct while in Lithuanian some isolated forms remain.
+Relics of historical neuter are almost fully extinct while in standard Lithuanian some isolated forms remain.
 Those forms are replaced by masculine ones in Samogitian.
 Samogitian stress is mobile but often retracted at the end of words, and is also characterised by pitch accent.
 Samogitian has a broken tone like the Latvian and Danish languages.
-The circumflex of Lithuanian is replaced by an acute tone in Samogitian.
+The circumflex of standard Lithuanian is replaced by an acute tone in Samogitian.

 It has five noun and three adjective declensions.
-Noun declensions are different from Lithuanian (see the next section).
+Noun declensions are different from standard Lithuanian (see the next section).
 There are only two verb conjugations.
 All verbs have present, past, past iterative and future tenses of the indicative mood, subjunctive (or conditional) and imperative moods (both without distinction of tenses) and infinitive.
-The formation of past iterative is different from Lithuanian.
+The formation of past iterative is different from standard Lithuanian.
 There are three numbers in Samogitian: singular, plural and dual.
-Dual is almost extinct in Lithuanian.
+Dual is almost extinct in standard Lithuanian.
 The third person of all three numbers is common.

-Samogitian as the Lithuanian has a very rich system of participles, which are derived from all tenses with distinct active and passive forms, and several gerund forms.
+Samogitian as the standard Lithuanian has a very rich system of participles, which are derived from all tenses with distinct active and passive forms, and several gerund forms.
 Nouns and other declinable words are declined in eight cases: nominative, genitive, dative, accusative, instrumental, locative (inessive), vocative and illative.